CubIXSS/CubIXSS/contributing.md

 ## Attribution

-This guide is modified from the [CubIXSS Contributor Guide](https://github.com/punch-mission/punch-mission/blob/main/contributing.md).
+This guide is modified from the [PUNCH Contributor Guide](https://github.com/punch-mission/punch-mission/blob/main/contributing.md).